Hellish Quart is the most authentic sword-fighting game in years

 Sometimes, rounds end with a scimitar in someone's head within two seconds, but a quick resolution isn't a given.
 If the AI and I both survive our opening gambits, a round can go on and on as we trade nicks, shove and block, and dash in and out of range.

 As in real fencing matches, footwork is a big part of Hellish Quart.
 The animations can be a little janky and unclear, but the idea is that your sword must connect with the other player model to score a hit.
 To do that, you've got to force your way into range, and then use the right attack for the moment to sneak your blade past theirs.
 There are two high and two low attacks which can be modified with movement, as well as a distance guard stance that modifies the high attacks.
 To fake out your opponent, any attack can be cancelled by pressing back on the analog stick.
-(You can play with a keyboard, but a controller is the way to go.)
+(You can play with a keyboard, but a controller is the way to go.
+It supports fight sticks, as well.)

 The characters apparently have special moves and combos, too, but I'm not sure whether or not I've discovered all of them because the move lists in the pause menu are currently placeholders.